folkvir/foglet-ndp/README.md

 This project aims to provide a simple neighbours delegated protocol in order to reduce query execution time.
 It works with a random peer sampling protocol [1] and foglet-core [2].
 It uses Linked Data Fragments [ldf](http://linkeddatafragments.org/) to query endpoints.

+By default it uses the Ladda Query Delegation Protocol.

 ## Install